Pocket / Miniature Motorcycles

 Miniature motorcycles are illegal to operate on public roadways.
-The miniature motorcycles - also known as pocket bikes and pocket rockets - can only be operated on private property.
+The miniature motorcycles, also known as pocket bikes and pocket rockets, can only be operated on private property.
 This also applies to unregistered go-carts.

 One misconception is that they meet the legal definition of a motor assisted scooter.
 However, pocket bikes do not meet the statutory requirements of a motor assisted scooter as stated in Chapter 551.31 of the Texas Transportation Code.